Many pregnant women (about 70% to 85%) experience a period of nausea and vomiting. In the vast majority of cases, it’s unpleasant but not dangerous.

 It’s possible that nausea and vomiting during pregnancy is an ancient mechanism for protecting the fetus from poisons.
 With the enormously rich and varied diet we eat today compared to our ancestors, it’s no surprise that such a protective system could become a bit confused and start rejecting all sorts of healthy food.

 One piece of evidence for this idea can be found in research showing that women who suffer from vomiting during pregnancy actually have lower rates of miscarriage than women who don’t.
 Research shows higher levels of two hormones (thyroxine and human chorionic gonadotropin) in women with morning sickness.
-Women who suffer nausea from the birth control pill are more likely to develop morning sickness during pregnancy.
+Higher levels of estrogen are found in women suffering from hyperemesis gravidarum.
+Women who suffer nausea from the birth control pill, motion sickness, and migraines are more likely to develop morning sickness during pregnancy.

 Morning sickness doesn’t necessarily strike in the morning.
 While vomiting is at its worst for many women between 9 am and noon, it can continue through the day, or may even appear on a completely different schedule.
 Vomiting is more likely after meals.